pavelhoral/merk-utils/README.md

 See component's [README.md](gdbtools/README.md) for more details.

-## IPTABLES Name Hack (namehack)
+## Iptables Name Hack Protection (namehack)

-IPTABLES based protection against so called *name hack* (when some player connects with faked name of already connected player, which causes mass CTD).
+Iptables based protection against so called *name hack* (when some player connects with faked name of already connected player, which causes mass CTD).

 This solution is **deprecated** in favor of a proxy based approach by [prproxy](https://github.com/pavelhoral/pr-gameproxy).